mviereck/x11docker/README.md

  - Xephyr: A comfortable way to run desktop environments from within docker images is to use Xephyr.
 Needs package xephyr to be installed.
 Also, you can choose option --xephyr together with option --wm and run single applications with a host window manager in Xephyr
  - Core X11 server: To switch between displays, press [STRG][ALT][F7] ...
 [STRG][ALT][F12].
 Essentially it is the
 same as switching between virtual consoles (tty1 to tty6) with [STRG][ALT][F1]...[F6].
 To be able to use this option, you have to execute "dpkg-reconfigure x11-common" first and choose option "anybody".
  - Sharing host display: This option is least secure and has least overhead.
 Instead of running a second X server, your host X server on display :0 is shared.
+Occuring rendering glitches can be fixed with insecure option --ipc.

 #Security
+ - Main goal of x11docker is to run dockered GUI applications preserving container isolation.
+ - GUI applications in docker are isolated from main display :0, avoiding X security leaks.
- - Using a separate X server aka a new display for docker GUI applications avoids issues concerning security leaks inside a running X server.
-Most solutions in the web to run dockered GUI applications share the problem of breaking container isolation and allowing access to X resources like keylogging with 'xinput test'.
+ - Preserving container isolation is done using a segregated X server.
+(Most solutions in the web to run dockered GUI applications share the problem of breaking container isolation and allowing access to X resources like keylogging with 'xinput test').
- - With x11docker, GUI applications in docker can be isolated from main display :0
  - Authentication is done with MIT-MAGIC-COOKIE, stored separate from ~/.Xauthority.
 The new X server doesn't know cookies from the host X server on display :0.
 (Except less secure options --hostdisplay and --virtualgl)
  - With option --no-xhost x11docker checks for any access granted to host X server by xhost and disables it.
 Host applications then use ~.Xauthority only.
+ - Special use cases of hardware acceleration and option --hostdisplay can degrade or break container isolation.
+Look at security table to see the differences:
 ![x11docker-gui security screenshot](/../screenshots/x11docker-security.png?raw=true "Optional Title")

 #Usage in terminal